MODEL RAILWAYS and tHE PEOPLE WHO INSPIRED THEM

 These are the remnants of my secong RR&R RR, an HO Scale narrow

-coal bunker on the roof), and the Shay are on display in my
+coal bunker on the roof) are on display in my

 home-office.
-The bobber caboose and log buggy disappeared many
+The Shay, bobber caboose, and log buggy disappeared many

 years ago.
 I could see well enough to do a decent paint job in